mbaske/grid-sensor/README.md

 ### Sensor Name

-The name of the sensor instance.
+The name of the sensor.

 ### Compression Type